-4.1 In order to assess risk, suppliers were assigned a rating based on the following table.
+4.1 To assess risk, suppliers were assigned a rating based on the following table.

 A High risk, high spend

-В high risk, low spend
+В High risk, low spend

-с High spend, low risk
+С High spend, low risk

 D Low spend, low risk

-- 4.2 We then considered the following criteria, - (a) country/region risk: For countries/regions with a high risk of modern slavery due to poor governance, weak rule of law, conflict, migration flows and socioeconomic factors (e.g., poverty) - (b) sector/industry risk: For sectors/industries with a high risk of modern slavery because of their characteristics, products and processes. - (c) commodity/product risk: For commodities/products produced with a high risk of modern slavery because of the way they are produced, provided or used. - 4.3 As a result of the above desktop review of our supply chain we identified the following as potentially being susceptible to risks of modern slavery during the reporting period.
-For our first statement we have focused on first tier suppliers but in future years we plan to continue to explore risks further down our supply chains. - (a) Property services cleaning and maintenance. - (b) Channel partners with offices in 'high risk countries' (according to the Global Slavery Index).
-Note: Channel partners are graded in tiers with depending on their level of recruitment to UTS College and other factors.
+- 4.2 We then considered the following criteria. - (a) Country/region risk: for countries/regions with a high risk of modern slavery due to poor governance, weak rule of law, conflict, migration flows and socioeconomic factors (e.g., poverty) - (b) Sector/industry risk: for sectors/industries with a high risk of modern slavery because of their characteristics, products, and processes - (c) Commodity/product risk: for commodities/products produced with a high risk of modern slavery because of the way they are produced, provided, or used. - 4.3 As a result of the above review of our supply chain we identified the following as potentially being susceptible to risks of modern slavery during the reporting period.
+For this statement we have focused on first tier suppliers but in future years we plan to continue to explore risks further down our supply chains. - (a) Property services cleaning and maintenance. - (b) Education agents with offices in 'high risk countries' (according to the Global Slavery Index).
+Note: Education agents are graded in tiers with depending on their level of recruitment to UTS College and other factors.
 Only those in top tiers with operations in highrisk countries were reviewed. - (c) Information Technology services.

-- OF TECHNOLOGY - 4.4 The suppliers we had identified as 'high risk' were then issued modern slavery questionnaires to seek further insight into the risks of modern slavery for those suppliers. - 12 questionnaires were issued to property services and IT services providers; and (a) - (b) 13 questionnaires were issued to channel partners. - 4.5 A number of suppliers did not return the questionaries to us.
-For those that did, the responses varied significantly with some providing us with detailed information and relevant policies and others not comprehensively completed. - 4.6 Our property services suppliers identified Australian based tier 1 suppliers and the majority have in place, or intend to implement, policies and procedures to minimise the risk of modern slavery.
-This should indicate a low risk of modern slavery but despite this we are considering including contractual provisions in our agreements with property services suppliers designed to mitigate modern slavery risks. - 4.7 Of the channel partners that returned the questionnaires, - (a) only one has developed a policy on modern slavery with a few partners also incorporating modern slavery considerations into other policies or employee handbooks; and - (b) all demonstrated that they practiced ethical employment practices and did not engage in practices that restricted employees. - 4.8 As channel partners are a significant provider to us, we will continue to monitor risks of modern slavery in their practices through annual reviews. - 4.9 The IT services suppliers results are consistent with the results of the property services questionnaires i.e. while the majority of suppliers are Australian based, their broader supply chains may be overseas and in our view, are subject to modern slavery risk.
-A number of suppliers indicated that they did not have any policies or practices in place to review and address modern slavery risks in their supply chains, but were intending to develop these.
+- 4.4 The suppliers we had identified as 'high risk' were then issued modern slavery questionnaires to seek further insight into the risks of modern slavery for those suppliers. - (a) 12 questionnaires were issued to property services and IT services providers; and - (b) 13 questionnaires were issued to education agents. - 4.5 Several suppliers did not return the questionnaires to us.
+For those that did, the responses varied significantly with some providing us with detailed information and relevant policies and others not comprehensively completed.

+Property Services

+4.6 Our property services suppliers identified Australian based tier 1 suppliers and the majority have in place, or intend to implement, policies and procedures to minimise the risk of modern slavery.
+This should indicate a low risk of modern slavery but despite this we are considering including contractual provisions in our agreements with property services suppliers designed to mitigate modern slavery risks.

+Education agents

+- 4.7 Of the education agents that returned the questionnaires: - (a) only one has developed a policy on modern slavery with a few partners also incorporating modern slavery considerations into other policies or employee handbooks. - (b) all demonstrated that they practiced ethical employment practices and did not engage in practices that restricted employees. - 4.8 As education agents are a significant provider to us, we will continue to monitor risks of modern slavery in their practices through annual reviews.

+IT Services

+4.9 The IT services suppliers' results are consistent with the results of the property services questionnaires i.e., while most suppliers are Australian based, their broader supply chains may be overseas and, in our view, are subject to modern slavery risk.
+Several suppliers indicated that they did not have any policies or practices in place to review and address modern slavery risks in their supply chains but were intending to develop these.